2007 UCI Track Cycling World Championships – Women's sprint

 The Women's Sprint was one of the seven women's events at the 2007 UCI Track Cycling World Championships, held in Palma de Mallorca, Spain.

-25 cyclists from 16 countries participated in the contest.
-After the qualifying heats, the fastest 24 riders were to advance to the 1/16 finals, therefore all riders who contested the qualification advanced to the next round.
+25 cyclists from 15 countries participated in the contest.
+After the qualifying heats, the fastest 24 riders were to advance to the 1/16 finals, therefore all but one of the riders who contested the qualification advanced to the next round.

-The first rider in each of the 12 heats advanced to the second round.
+The first rider in each of the 12 1/16th final heats advanced to the 1/8th finals.
 There was no repechage for this round.

-The first rider from each of the six Second Round heats advanced to the Quarterfinals and the second placed riders from a repechage to determine the other two riders that competed the quarterfinals.
+The first rider from each of the six 1/8th heats advanced to the Quarterfinals and the second placed riders from a repechage to determine the other two riders that competed the quarterfinals.

 The first rider in each quarterfinal advanced to the semifinals and the 4 losing athletes faced a race for 5th-8th place.

+The winner of each semifinal heat advanced to the gold medal final, with loser of each heat racing in the final for bronze.

 The qualifying, first round, second round, second round repechages and quarterfinals took place on 30 March.
 The Semifinals and Finals took place on 31 March.